Carreau/phd-dissertation/parts/part4.rst

 experiments.
 We can hence write :math:`\tau_1 = \tau_2 = \tau`.
 This result is
 consistent with the fact that actin is distributed continuously all around the liposome doublet.
 Hence, myosin II minifilaments pull on a continuous shell.
-In these conditions equation :eq:`young-tangeant` simplifies to :
+In these conditions equation :eq:`young-tangent` simplifies to :

 .. math::
     :label: eq3